lokesh-0706/Prompt_tuning_T5_mT5/README.md

 -> Follow the steps given in the notebook

--> All packages that needs to be installed are mentioned in the PrefixTuning.ipynb notebook
+-> All packages that needs to be installed are mentioned in the PrefixTuningUsingT5andMT5.ipynb notebook

 **To run T5**